ryanatkn/nutrients-per-calorie/README.md

 1. Download and unzip [everything](https://github.com/ryanatkn/nutrients-per-calorie/archive/master.zip).

 2. Serve up the contents of the folder on a local web server.
 There is no server code, but cross-origin restrictions make this necessary to load the food data.
-Python's SimpleHTTPServer works well enough.
+Python's http server works well enough.

   <pre>python -m http.server</pre>